finnsdottir/openrefine_fall2025/docs/undo-redo.markdown

-# Using undo and redo in OpenRefine
+# Using Undo and Redo in OpenRefine

 It's not uncommon to make a mistake, or to change your mind about something, when cleaning data.
 With this is mind, OpenRefine provides a very easy way to undo and redo any and all changes you've made.